zakilive/iot-cloud-riot/README.md

   ```

 ## Mosquitto RSMB (Really Small Message Broker) Broker:
+The data transfer from Sensor node to AWS will be possible with port 1885 which is MQTT-SN port.
+Another port 1886 is MQTT port which is listened by the [mqtt_subscriber_client](#subscriber)

+As we have used AWS Academy Learning account, so we needed to open these ports for ipv6.

 RSMB is a lightweight MQTT and MQTT-SN capable broker developed by Eclipse.
+We used this in our project.

 ### Building RSMB